jrrlokken/jrrlokken/README.md

   - Volunteering as a web developer for [AsylumConnect](https://asylumconnect.org).
     You can check out our primary app [here](https://catalog.asylumconnect.org).
   - Docker and Kubernetes
-  - Improving my Linux administration skills
+  - React Native
-  - Advancing my knowledge of APIs and Node.js
+  - Advancing my knowledge of Node.js
   - Typescript